zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/features.md

 | :-----------------------------------------------------------------------: |
 |                    No score, lives or bonus stars here                    |

-By default, when an element is hidden it will also be disabled (e.g., coins will not be increased, time doesn't run out, etc.).
+By default, when an element is hidden it will also be disabled (_e.g._, coins will not be increased, time doesn't run out, _etc._).
 If you want, you can make elements active even if they are not visible

 | ![Time runs out even if no timer is displayed](../assets/images/visibility-2.gif) |